We’ve had a few questions regarding the inner workings of Reserved Stock Pro (RSP) – This doc is a deep dive for advanced users.

 - WooCommerce creates a “Pending” order.

-- Reserved Stock Pro tracks the newly created order ID and extends the reservation time using the “Hold Stock Minutes” setting in WooCommerce.
+- Reserved Stock Pro tracks the newly created order ID and extends the reservation time using the “Hold Stock Minutes” setting in WooCommerce, or 60 minutes if the mentioned setting is not set.

 Why extend the reservations?